|The School Board of Putnam County|

-Consequences and appropriate remedial action for students who commit acts of bullying or harassment or found to have falsely accused another as a means of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Student Code of Conduct.
+Consequences and appropriate remedial action for students who commit acts of bullying or harassment or found to have wrongfully and intentionally accused another as a means of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion, as outlined in the Student Code of Conduct.

-Consequences and appropriate remedial action for a visitor or volunteer found to have committed an act of bullying or harassment or found to have falsely accused another as a means of bullying or harassment shall be determined by the school administrator after consideration of the nature and circumstances of the act, including reports to appropriate law enforcement officials.
+Consequences and appropriate remedial action for a visitor or volunteer found to have committed an act of bullying or harassment or found to have wrongfully and intentionally accused another as a means of bullying or harassment shall be determined by the school administrator after consideration of the nature and circumstances of the act, including reports to appropriate law enforcement officials.

 Procedure for Reporting

+The School Board designates the principal as the person responsible for receiving all complaints of bullying.
 Any student or student's parent/guardian who believes s/he has been or is the victim of bullying or harassment should immediately report the situation to the school principal.
-The student may also report concerns to teachers and other school staff who will be responsible for notifying the appropriate administrator.
 Complaints against the principal should be filed with the Superintendent.
 Complaints against the Superintendent should be filed with the School Board Chair.

 Written and oral reports shall be considered official reports.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.